specklesystems/speckle-docs/dev/server-manualsetup.md

 ## Run in a VM without dependencies

-If you plan to run PostgreSQL and Redis separately, for example as managed deployments by a cloud provider (DigitalOcean, AWS, Azure, etc), you can follow the same instructions as above, but with this simplified `docker-compose.yml` file:
+If you plan to run PostgreSQL, Redis and and S3-compatible object storage service separately, for example as managed deployments by a cloud provider (DigitalOcean, AWS, Azure, etc), you can follow the same instructions as above, but with this simplified `docker-compose.yml` file:
 ```yaml
 version: "2"
 services: